yegor256/datum/md/policy.md

 In either case you will be paid 15 minutes.

 ## Product Owner (<a name="PO"/>PO</a>)

+<a name="41" href="#41">§41</a>
+"Submit RFP."
+The best way to recruit Zerocrat and develop your project with us is to find and hire an architect&mdash;one of our [best developers](https://www.0crat.com/gang).
+You have to fill out [the form](https://www.0crat.com/rfp), pay non-refundable $64, and wait until one of them [replies](#40).
+The RFP will expire and automatically disappear in 32 days.

 <a name="11" href="#11">§11</a>
 "Add to Slack."